pie/terms/terms.md

 liability arising in respect of the matters at 10.2.
 10.4 and 10.5.
 ##11.
 Limitation of Liability##

-Notwithstanding anything contained in these Conditions or the Specification, Pie Web Limited’s liability to the Client in respect of the Project, in contract, tort (including negligence or breach of statutory duty) or howsoever otherwise arising, shall be limited to the price for the Project specified in the Letter of Engagement.
+Notwithstanding anything contained in this Agreement, Pie Web Limited’s liability to the Client in respect of the Project, in contract, tort (including negligence or breach of statutory duty) or howsoever otherwise arising, shall be limited to the price for the Project specified in the Contract.

-Notwithstanding anything contained in these Conditions or the Specification, in no circumstances shall Pie Web Limited be liable, in contract, tort (including negligence or breach of statutory duty) or otherwise howsoever, and whatever the cause thereof (i) for any loss of profit, business, contracts, revenues or anticipated savings, or (ii) for any special indirect or consequential damage of any nature whatsoever.
+Notwithstanding anything contained in thAgreement, in no circumstances shall Pie Web Limited be liable, in contract, tort (including negligence or breach of statutory duty) or otherwise howsoever, and whatever the cause thereof (i) for any loss of profit, business, contracts, revenues or anticipated savings, or (ii) for any special indirect or consequential damage of any nature whatsoever.

 ##12.
 Force Majeure##

 Pie Web Limited shall not be under any liability for any failure to perform any of its obligations under the order due to ‘Force Majeure’.
 Following notification by Pie Web Limited to the Client of such cause, Pie Web Limited shall be allowed a reasonable extension of time for the performance of its obligations.

 For the purposes of this condition, ‘Force Majeure’ means fire, explosion, flood, lightening, Act of God, act of terrorism, war, rebellion, riot, sabotage, telecommunication problems, software failure, hardware failure, third party interference, official strike or similar official labour dispute, or events or circumstances outside the reasonable control of the party affected thereby.

 ## 13. Confidentiality and Data##